0xflux/Wyrm/Milestones.md

 2) [x] Some things are still not being printed... starting with an ls on the svc?
 But then a few commands later it does...?
 3) [ ] Number of downloads for staged resources
 4) [ ] String stomping options on built binary
+   1) [ ] Needs profile building & testing
+   2) [ ] Profile should add the null terminator on each input and replacement string (if repl is present)
-5) [ ] PE Bear shows 'implant.dll' in Exports -> Name, needs stomping!
+5) [x] PE Bear shows 'implant.dll' in Exports -> Name, needs stomping!
 6) [ ] Periodically delete items from browser store not in connected agents if not open in a tab.
 7) [ ] Save chat from browser store to disk on ka & tab close?
 Or command to restore history to console.
 8) [ ] Max upload size set on C2 from profile
 9)  [x] Test different LTO for build time and binary size
 10) [ ] Serialise the agent message thing move from \t, it is reasonable for \t to exist and break this..
 11) [ ] `ls` command output should indicate whether is dir or file (maybe on the left somewhere in [ ] ?)
 12) [ ] \n in output should put on new line (e.g. whoami /priv)